Omkeswani27/spotify-clone/README.md

 # 🎵 Spotify Clone

-A front-end web application that replicates the core functionalities of Spotify.
-Built with React and Spotify API, this project offers a sleek and dynamic music streaming experience, complete with search, playlists, and real-time playback features.
+A front-end web application that replicates the core functionalities of Spotify.This project offers a sleek and dynamic music streaming experience,playlists, and real-time playback features.

 ## 📚 Table of Contents